JuliaHPC/JuliaOnHPCClusters/website/user_faq.md

 * read and write access
 * no automatic deletion of unused files (or otherwise you have to find a workaround)

-On some systems, the best place might be on the parallel file system.
-On others, it might simply be in `$HOME`.
+As a rule of thumb: Put the Julia depot on the parallel file system (typically `$SCRATCH`).

 [⤴ _**back to Content**_](#content)